10 Reasons Homeschoolers Rock at College and Adulthood

 At some point, most homeschooling situations experience a shift from parental instruction to more independent learning.
 By this point, homeschoolers know how they learn and are pretty good at teaching themselves.
 If you can teach yourself by figuring something out, then it’s not too hard to teach it to others either.

 10. They’ve got family values.

 Responsibility, respect, caring, and accountability are some of the attributes former homeschoolers are likely to demonstrate.
 Homeschooling parents have the unique opportunity to make the values which are important to them a valuable part of their children’s educations, entwining lessons like how to be a good son or daughter, sibling, friend….even husband or wife, into the daily curriculum.

 These are just 10 of the reasons I think homeschoolers rock at college and adulthood.
 As a former homeschooler myself, I know that my homeschooling experience shaped me in so many ways, academically and socially, which have continued to be helpful in life.

 How about you?
+Are there reasons why homeschoolers succeed that I didn’t include in this article?
 How do you think homeschooling makes a positive impact on our children as they grow up and have their own lives, jobs, and families?

 Awesome examples.
 I find these true in my life – having been mostly home schooled through 12th grade.
 I love to balance and pursue multiple interests and my transition into college and grad school was almost seamless.
 I already knew how to take responsibility for my own work!

 Great article, Kathryn!